-1. Gender and queer politics in the emerging dating app culture in China [MIT Press, coming out in March 2021]
+1. Gender and queer politics in the emerging dating app culture in China [MIT Press]

 Published with MIT Press, Politics of Dating Apps offers a comprehensive account of dating app use among straight and queer, female and male Chinese urbanites.
 I argue that dating apps are not merely a platform for seeking romance or hooking up, but also, and more importantly, an arena where gender and queer politics manifest anew.

 Drawing from an interdisciplinary body of literature on gender, queer, and technology studies, I foreground the interpretations of dating app users and examine how dating app users make use of the affordances of the technologies specific to their social position.
 Based on in-depth interviews with dating app users in Guangzhou, a major city in southern China, I document the opportunities and challenges dating apps have presented for women’s empowerment and for men’s reclamation of their gender-based privilege.
 I also analyze the affects and affordances unique to queer dating app users, linking their experiences of using dating apps with the predicaments they face as sexual minorities in China.
 I propose “networked sexual publics” as a unifying concept to capture the dynamics of the emerging dating app culture and suggests ways for scholars and students to further investigate this global phenomenon.

 As the first book-length monograph on this topic, Politics of Dating Apps is an invaluable contribution to media and communication studies, science and technology studies, gender and queer studies, and Chinese studies.

 An interview about this work conducted in Chinese is available here.

 2. The rise of Blued, the Chinese world gay dating app

 Blued, a Beijing-based gay dating app, is now the world’s largest dating app for gay men.
 In this project, Weishan Miao and I examine the production and use of Blued.
 Our main research methods are ethnography, interviews, and archival research.
 Published articles from this project: